 Qatar Airways QSuite Inflight Entertainment System & Connectivity

 I was very impressed with the in-flight entertainment (IFE) in the business class cabin.
-The Oryx system boasts a huge selection of airborne entertainment viewed on a 17-inch high definition screen.
+The Oryx system boasts a huge selection of airborne entertainment viewed on a 22-inch high definition screen.
 Navigation was via the touchscreen or a handset and was very responsive and easy to use.

 The QSuite is well-equipped for connectivity boasting two USB ports, a power socket and an HDMI port.
 I confess that I am not quite sure how I would use an HDMI port but it’s there if you need it.

-Qatar Airways also provides one hour of free wifi access, with access for the entire flight yours for 10 USD.
+Qatar Airways also provides one hour of free wifi access, with access for the entire flight costing 10 USD.
 Although I wasn’t bothered about being connected, I tried it out in the interests of research.
 It worked fine albeit a little slow.

 The kit comes in an elegant Nappa Dori travel pouch.
 In addition to the usual earplugs, eye mask and socks you get decent-sized miniatures from the high-end cosmetic brand Castello Monte Vibiano.
 I particularly liked their moisturiser which has a great texture, but the fragrant refreshing facial spray and lip balm are also superb.